 There are advantages and disadvantages to organic and inorganic fertilizers.
 The major benefit of organic fertilizers is that they work slowly.
 They need to be broken down by soil organisms in order for their nutrients to be released and that takes time.
 Because they work slowly, nothing is wasted.
 They are consumed as they are released, unlike chemical fertilizers, which are released immediately into the soil.

 Organic fertilizers carry some other perks.
 Because they contain organic material, they improve the soil’s structure or its “workability.”
 Soil that’s been fertilized with organic matter is easier to work and allows more air to get to plant roots.
 The organic material also permits soil to hold water longer.
 Finally, the addition of organic substances used in fertilizer increases the bacterial and fungal activity in the soil.
-Overall, organic fertilizer not only helps your plants, it improves your soil.
+Overall, organic garden fertilizer not only helps your plants, it improves your soil.

 Organic fertilizers’ biggest strengths are also their weakness.
 Because organic fertilizer’s nutrients are slowly released into the soil, they are not immediately available to plants.
 If there is an immediate need for nutrients, you may want to consider liquid fertilizers or foliar applications.